lexibank/tlopo/out/vol2/chapter6.md

 <a id="table-4"> </a>

-: Table 4: Reconstructions of heavenly body and other navigation terms
+: __Table 4__: Reconstructions of heavenly body and other navigation terms

 | Term                                    | POc                                             | PMic                                            | PPn                        |
 |:----------------------------------------|:------------------------------------------------|:------------------------------------------------|:---------------------------|